gramineproject/gramine/Documentation/sgx-intro.rst

    OCALL

-      A function call made by an enclave to the non-enclave world.
+      A special function call made by an enclave to the non-enclave world.

    SGX Platform Software
    PSW